Chart Color Schemes

 Educational attainment in Lara aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 19.6%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 13.6%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.5%).
 Vocational credentials are prevalent, with 37.5% of residents aged 15+ holding them, including advanced diplomas (11.5%) and certificates (26.0%).
-Educational participation is high, with 32.7% currently enrolled in formal education, comprising 12.1% in primary, 9.0% in secondary, and 4.1% in tertiary education.
+Educational participation is high, with 32.7% currently enrolled in formal education, including 12.1% in primary, 9.0% in secondary, and 4.1% in tertiary education.

 Educational participation is notably high, with 32.7% of residents currently enrolled in formal education.
 This includes 12.1% in primary education, 9.0% in secondary education, and 4.1% pursuing tertiary education.